scottzach1/Project-Beans/architecture_design/architecture-design.md

 - As a hardware enthusiast, I want the ability to deconstruct the rocket easily, so that I can examine the state of each individual hardware component after the flight and make changes if needed.

+##### Safety
+- As a [safety conscious user] I want my launch system to be safe, so that I can ensure that the rocket will not launch until I have physically told it to.

 ###### Recovery
 - As Richard, I want to use GPS data to give me the position of the rocket's landing site, so that I can locate the rocket easily after its flight